Mrweatherman208/Maintenance-Announcer/README.md

 ## Installation

-Go to your "plugins" folder on your Bukkit Minecraft Server, then add the "Mainteance Annuncer 4.x.jar" to the folder.
+Go to your "plugins" folder on your Bukkit Minecraft Server, then add the "Maintenance Announcer 4.x.jar" to the folder.

 ## Usage